095056/Luis/Building-packages.md

 ./build-package.sh -a arm bash
 ```

-Of you need to build several packages, specify them all on command line.
+If you need to build several packages, specify them all on command line.
 Example:
 ```
 ./build-package.sh bash coreutils htop